MysticMods/MysticalWorld/developing.md

 OS:           Linux 5.10.16.3-microsoft-standard-WSL2 amd64
 ```

+Builds should be performed through the gradle wrapper, eg `./gradlew compileJava`.
+You may need to chmod u+x the gradle wrapper script in your fork.
+This approach will allow the wrapper to manage your gradle version, among other benefits.

 ## Codebase Notes

+### gradlehax submodule
 This mod project makes use of a git submodule, which is fairly simple to initialize but none the less must be initialized before you can build the project for the first time.

 ```bash